You probably know we're a big fan of Qualia Mind at Alexfergus.com.

 Mindlab pro is yet another great offering in the $50-70 range that I've reviewed - both are amazing products.

 Neither is good or bad, you just have to try for yourself to see what works best.
 I therefore highly recommend testing both.
-For me, personally, the boost in mood and quantifiable cognitive performance benefits are significantly better with Qualia Focus, and hence, I regard the latter option as having more value for me personally.
+For me, personally, the boost in mood and quantifiable cognitive performance benefits are significantly better with Qualia Mind Essentials, and hence, I regard the latter option as having more value for me personally.

 I do think the overall price to value proposition is much worse for Plato, even though the overall supplement may be great for some people.
 If you want very subtle effects that don't necessarily target the receptors or availability of neurotransmitters directly then Plato is the way to go.